sergio-tr/sergio-tr/README.md

 A simple web page about Brunei using PHP, XML, SVG, KML, Python and JavaScript.

 ### [Project 4: Spotify clone](https://github.com/sergio-tr/spotify-clone)
-UI clone of spotify with some functionality
+UI clone of spotify with some functionality using Astro with React, Svelte and Tailwind

 ### [Project 5: ChatBot](https://github.com/sergio-tr/chatgpt-clone)
-Simple chatbot implementation with a only one messaging board
+Simple chatbot implementation with a only one messaging board in a little https server

 ## Github Analytics: